-Students must be enrolled for a minimum of 2 credits during the quarter in which they intend to graduate and the application for graduation should be made during the first two weeks of the graduating quarter via the web at: https://apps.grad.uw.edu/student/mastapp.aspx If the student does not graduate during that quarter, she/he must register for the following quarter and again submit a master's degree request to the Graduate School.
+Students must be enrolled for a minimum of 2 credits during the quarter in which they intend to graduate and the application for graduation should be made during the first two weeks of the graduating quarter.
+If the student does not graduate during that quarter, she/he must register for the following quarter and again submit a master's degree request to the Graduate School.